Click the 'Play' button to read out loud this webpage content

-Ganapathi or Ganesha is the son of Lord Shiva and Goddess Parvati.
-He is hailed as a remover of obstacles and a harbinger of success, and is both loved and venerated.
+Ganapati or Ganesha is the son of Lord Shiva and Goddess Parvati.
+He is hailed as a remover of obstacles and a harbinger of success and is both loved and venerated.
 He has an elephant face, but also has a primordial form with a human head.
 He is celebrated as a hero of strength, as a happy dancer, as a sweet child and many more.
 It is considered a good custom to seek his blessings while starting any endeavor or undertaking any venture.
-Ganapathi veneration is done from very ancient times, and Gaanapathyam, the Ganapathi worship, has been established by saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.
+Ganapati veneration is done from very ancient times, and Ganapatyam, the Ganapati worship, has been established by Saint Adi Shankara, as one of the six fundamental forms of worship in Hindu religion.

-Lakshmi Ganapathi is an important aspect of Lord Ganesha, who is responsible for bestowing both wealth and wisdom.
-Offering sincere prayers to him daily is believed to endow the devotees with material gains apart for intelligence and prosperity.
+Lakshmi Ganapati is an important aspect of Lord Ganesha, who is responsible for bestowing both wealth and wisdom.
+Offering sincere prayers to him daily is believed to endow the devotees with material gains apart from intelligence and prosperity.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.